nikomatsakis/rustnation-24/index.md

 ???

-And when you access an element from an array, that normally requires bounds checks, but since iterators don't expose this index, it can't be out of bounds, so we can use unsafe code to skip that....
+And when you access an element from an array, that normally requires bounds checks.

 ---